crusher0311/cust-concern/PROXY_SETUP.md

 Security notes:
 - Do not commit your OpenAI API key to source control.
 - Consider adding authentication (API key or OAuth) and rate-limiting to the proxy for production.

+Proxy secret usage
+- If you set `PROXY_SECRET` on the server, the proxy will require clients to send it in the `x-proxy-key` request header.
+This prevents random third parties from using your proxy.
+- Configure the extension options page with the same secret so the extension sends it when calling the proxy.

 Icon generation:
 - If you want to generate properly sized extension icons from `images/logo.png`, run the Node script: